Today's guest post is courtesy of Sarah Bridgewater.

 Finally, smile and have fun: No one wants to go up and talk a bunch of disgruntled people who look pained to be there.
 Pleasantry and a smile might be your best instrument for assuring ROI at a trade show.

-About the Author: Sarah Bridgewater has been writing about Trade Show Displays for more than 20 years.
+About the Author: Sarah Bridgewater has been writing about B2B marketing for more than 20 years.
 When she is not writing, you can find her at home or traveling with her husband and two boys.